JonathanTremblay/UnityLibrariesCleaner/ReadMe.md

  * The script finds all valid Library folders and then offers Manual or Automatic mode.
  * Then the contents of the folders are permanently deleted (not placed in the recycle bin).
  * The "Library/LastSceneManagerSetup.txt" and "Library/EditorUserBuildSettings.asset" files are preserved (these files are keeping the last opened scene of projects and their BuildSettings).
+ * The script cannot process paths if they contain exclamation marks (these paths will be ignored).

  That's it!